Testing and Other Requirements

 - Are financial aid and scholarships available to transfer students?

-Transfer applicants are eligible for financial aid, but not academic scholarships.
+Transfer applicants are eligible for financial aid and academic scholarships.